local-ch/lhs/README.md

 #### compact: Remove included resources that didn't return any records

-In case you include nested data and ignored errors while including, you can get back a collection with data based on response errors:
+In case you include nested data and ignored errors while including, it can happen that you get back a collection that contains data based on response errors:

 ```ruby
 # app/controllers/some_controller.rb